tcosolutions/betterscan/README.md

 # TL;DR

-Run this command in your code directory (checkout from Git - .git folder needs to be there, if you work with normal directory, make Git repo out of it `git init && git add . && git commit` etc):
+Run this command in your code directory (checkout from Git - .git folder needs to be there, if you work with the normal directory, make the Git repo out of it `git init && git add . && git commit` etc):

 `sh <(curl https://raw.githubusercontent.com/marcinguy/betterscan-ce/master/cli.sh)`

-or for HTML report:
+or for an HTML report:

 `sh <(curl https://raw.githubusercontent.com/marcinguy/betterscan-ce/master/cli-html.sh)`